 W5: Internal Wave Energy Dissipation and Wavenumber Spectra: Adaptive Sampling in the Ocean Interior

-Principal investigators: Prof. Ralf Bachmayer (MARUM/University of Bremen), Dr. Maren Walter (MARUM/University of Bremen)
+Principal investigators: Prof. Ralf Bachmayer (MARUM, University of Bremen), Dr. Maren Walter (MARUM, University of Bremen)

-The objective of W5 is to observe the spatial distribution of the (spectral) properties of the internal wave field and the energy dissipation in the ocean interior, i.e. below the mixed layer and the surface ocean.
+The objective of W5 is to observe the spatial distribution of the (spectral) properties of the internal wave field and the energy dissipation in the ocean interior, e.g. below the mixed layer and the surface ocean.

-The spatial distribution of internal wave energy and energy dissipation in the ocean is an important benchmark for numerical ocean and climate models.
-Yet, observations of these parameters are largely confined to ship-based point measurements and profiles, lacking good spatial coverage and long term observations of temporal variability.
-In recent years, autonomous vehicles and in particular autonomous underwater gliders, due to their buoyancy driven propulsion mode and therefore nonexistent propeller induced vibrations, have proven to be a valuable platform to extend the range of observations.
+The spatial distribution of internal wave energy and energy dissipation in the ocean is an important benchmark for the numerical ocean and climate models.
+However, observations of these parameters are largely confined to ship-based point measurements and profiles, lacking good spatial coverage and long term observations of temporal variability.
+In recent years, autonomous vehicles and in particular autonomous underwater gliders, due to their buoyancy driven propulsion mode and therefore non-existent propeller induced vibrations, have proven to be a valuable platform to extend the range of observations.
 Besides providing valuable and accurate dissipation measurements, their long-term and long range capabilities allow unattended observations away from vessels for weeks over ranges of hundreds of kilometres freeing up valuable ship time for complementary observations.
 For truly autonomous observations with these platforms, algorithms are needed that make use of the observed bulk parameters to steer the vehicles towards regions of interest and meaningful trajectories, e.g. follow an eddy or moving weather system.
 In the ocean interior (depth larger than 200 m), additional navigational capabilities are needed, to enable sustained observation at certain depth levels or follow signals without the need to return to the surface and break the observational record.

 In Phase III, W5 will build on the results from Phase II to focus on selected processes that will benefit from targeted observations.
 Specifically, we will address the following science questions: